SharePoint/sp-dev-docs/docs/sp-add-ins/create-high-trust-sharepoint-add-ins.md

-- An on-premises SharePoint 2013 development environment.
+- An on-premises SharePoint development environment.
 See  [Set up an on-premises development environment for SharePoint Add-ins](set-up-an-on-premises-development-environment-for-sharepoint-add-ins.md) for the setup instructions.
 In particular, be sure you have completed the steps in the section [Configure services in SharePoint for server-to-server add-in use](set-up-an-on-premises-development-environment-for-sharepoint-add-ins.md#Servertoserver).

 - Experience creating a provider-hosted SharePoint Add-in.
 See  [Get started creating provider-hosted SharePoint Add-ins](get-started-creating-provider-hosted-sharepoint-add-ins.md).

-- Visual Studio installed either remotely or on the computer where you have installed SharePoint 2013.
+- Visual Studio installed either remotely or on the computer where you have installed SharePoint.

 - Microsoft Office Developer Tools for Visual Studio.